Knowing about attachment and your attachment style can help you to recognise why the same patterns continue in your relationships.

 This knowledge helps you to improve your emotional intelligence, establish what it is that you need from your relationships and how you can get those needs responsively met.

-Developing your self awareness and emotional intelligence helps to make your relationships more fulfilling and enriching to your life, rather than confusing and emotionally exhausting.
+Developing your self awareness and emotional intelligence helps your relationships to feel fulfilling and enriching, rather than confusing and emotionally draining.

-Learning your attachment style and the attachment style of a potential partner or the person you are married to can open up a deeper understanding for both you and your spouse to foster a stronger relationship.
+Learning your attachment style and the attachment style of a potential partner can open up a deeper understanding for both you and your spouse for a stronger relationship.

 They found that emotional and physical contact had a direct influence on the emotions of the infant and their behavioural responses.

-It also furthered the biological perspective that we are relational in our existence, and we need an emotional bond in order to survive and healthily function in the world.
+It furthered the biological perspective that we are relational in our existence.
+We need an emotional bond in order to survive and healthily function in the world.